flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 12. Its main advantages are scalability, elimination of explicit activation binaries, natural group-level sparsity, and access to mature convex optimization algorithms.
 13. Regularization strength and group scaling strongly influence the selected support.
 14. A practical workflow is **mixed-norm optimization → support extraction → unpenalized re-optimization**.
-15. If exact integer optimality is required, use **mixed-norm screening → reduced exact MILP**.
+15. If exact optimality for the original MILP is required, use the mixed-norm solution as a warm start or search guide; heuristic variable deletion does not preserve exactness unless a safe fixing rule justifies it.
-16. Mixed-norm convex relaxation and Dantzig-Wolfe / column generation solve scale in different ways: the former changes the combinatorial selection model into a convex surrogate, while the latter preserves the optimization structure and decomposes it.
+16. Mixed-norm convex relaxation and Dantzig-Wolfe / column generation solve scale in different ways: the former replaces combinatorial group selection by a convex surrogate, while the latter preserves the underlying optimization model and attacks scale through decomposition.

 ---

 ## References

-1. Sun, Xiaoling, and Duan Li. *Integer Programming*.
-Beijing: Science Press, 2010.
-ISBN: 978-7-03-029380-0.（孙小玲、李端：《整数规划》，北京：科学出版社，2010年，ISBN：978-7-03-029380-0）
-2. Yang, Huiting, Wei Liu, Xiangfeng Wang, and Jiandong Li.
+1. Yang, Huiting, Wei Liu, Xiangfeng Wang, and Jiandong Li.
 “Group Sparse Space Information Network With Joint Virtual Network Function Deployment and Maximum Flow Routing Strategy.” *IEEE Transactions on Wireless Communications* 22(8), 2023, 5291–5305.
 DOI: 10.1109/TWC.2022.3233067.
-3. Yuan, Ming, and Yi Lin.
+2. Yuan, Ming, and Yi Lin.
 “Model Selection and Estimation in Regression with Grouped Variables.” *Journal of the Royal Statistical Society: Series B (Statistical Methodology)* 68(1), 2006, 49–67.
 DOI: 10.1111/j.1467-9868.2005.00532.x.
-4. Hong, Mingyi, Ruoyu Sun, Hadi Baligh, and Zhi-Quan Luo.
+3. Hong, Mingyi, Ruoyu Sun, Hadi Baligh, and Zhi-Quan Luo.
 “Joint Base Station Clustering and Beamformer Design for Partial Coordinated Transmission in Heterogeneous Networks.” *IEEE Journal on Selected Areas in Communications* 31(2), 2013, 226–240.
 DOI: 10.1109/JSAC.2013.130211.
-5. Shi, Yuanming, Jun Zhang, and Khaled B. Letaief.
+4. Shi, Yuanming, Jun Zhang, and Khaled B. Letaief.
 “Group Sparse Beamforming for Green Cloud-RAN.” *IEEE Transactions on Wireless Communications* 13(5), 2014, 2809–2823.
 DOI: 10.1109/TWC.2014.040214.131770.
-6. Bach, Francis, Rodolphe Jenatton, Julien Mairal, and Guillaume Obozinski.
+5. Bach, Francis, Rodolphe Jenatton, Julien Mairal, and Guillaume Obozinski.
 “Optimization with Sparsity-Inducing Penalties.” *Foundations and Trends in Machine Learning* 4(1), 2012, 1–106.
 DOI: 10.1561/2200000015.
-7. Boyd, Stephen, and Lieven Vandenberghe. *Convex Optimization*.
+6. Boyd, Stephen, and Lieven Vandenberghe. *Convex Optimization*.
 Cambridge: Cambridge University Press, 2004.
 ISBN: 978-0-521-83378-3.
-8. Hong, Mingyi, Tsung-Hui Chang, Xiangfeng Wang, Meisam Razaviyayn, Shiqian Ma, and Zhi-Quan Luo.
+7. Hong, Mingyi, Tsung-Hui Chang, Xiangfeng Wang, Meisam Razaviyayn, Shiqian Ma, and Zhi-Quan Luo.
 “A Block Successive Upper-Bound Minimization Method of Multipliers for Linearly Constrained Convex Optimization.” *Mathematics of Operations Research* 45(3), 2020, 833–861.
 DOI: 10.1287/moor.2019.1010.

 ---